 Dr. Salvatore J. Stolfo

-SALVATORE J. STOLFO is Professor of Computer Science at Columbia University.
-He received his PhD from NYU Courant Institute in 1979 and has been on the faculty of Columbia ever since.
+SALVATORE J. STOLFO is professor of computer science at Columbia University.
+He received his Ph.D. from NYU Courant Institute in 1979 and has been on the faculty of Columbia ever since.
 He won an IBM Faculty Development Award early in his career in 1983.
-He has published several books and well over 300 scientific papers since then, several winning best paper awards, in the areas of parallel computing, AI knowledge-based systems, data mining, computer security and intrusion detection systems.
-He has been granted 33 patents.
+He has published several books and well over 230 scientific papers since then, several winning best paper awards, in the areas of parallel computing, artificial intelligence knowledge-based systems, data mining, computer security and intrusion detection systems.
+He has been granted 47 patents.
 In his early career he invented a parallel speech processor widely used in the telephone system.
-Today, well over a hundred companies produce security products incorporating a number of his inventions.
-Dr. Stolfo served as Chair of Computer Science and Director of the Center for Advanced Technology at Columbia University.
-He is a member of several journal editorial boards including the IEEE Security and Privacy Magazine.
-He has chaired, served on the Program Committees or led many Workshops and Conferences.
+Today, many companies produce security products incorporating a number of his inventions.
+Dr. Stolfo served as chair of computer science and director of the Center for Advanced Technology at Columbia University.
+He was a member of several journal editorial boards including the IEEE Security and Privacy Magazine.
+He has chaired, served on the program committees or led many workshops and conferences.
 He has consulted for government including serving on the NRC Naval Studies Board Sub-Committee on Cybersecurity, and the Futures Panel for DARPA IPTO.
 Dr. Stolfo has also consulted and collaborated with a number of large financial institutions.
 Dr. Stolfo is also an entrepreneur having founded several companies that have developed security and privacy technology.

 Mr. Steven J. Wallach

-STEVEN J. WALLACH (NAE) is a Chief Scientist – Co-founder of Convey Computer Corporation and is an adviser to venture capital firms CenterPoint Ventures, Sevin-Rosen and InterWest Partners.
-Previously, he served as vice president of technology for Chiaro Networks Ltd., and as co-founder, chief technology officer and senior vice president of development of Convex Computer Corporation.
-After Hewlett-Packard Co. bought Convex, Wallach became chief technology officer of HP's Enterprise Systems Group.
-Wallach served as a consultant to the U.S. Department of Energy's Advanced Simulation and Computing Program at Los Alamos National Laboratory from 1998 to 2007.
+STEVEN J. WALLACH (NAE) is a chief scientist and a co-founder of Convey Computer Corporation, which was recently bought by Micron Technology, Incorporated.
+He is also an adviser to venture capital firms CenterPoint Ventures, Sevin-Rosen, and InterWest Partners.
+Previously, he served as vice president of technology for Chiaro Networks Ltd., and as co-founder, chief technology officer, and senior vice president of development of Convex Computer Corporation.
+After Hewlett-Packard Co. bought Convex, Dr. Wallach became chief technology officer of HP's Enterprise Systems Group.
+Mr. Wallach served as a consultant to the U.S. Department of Energy's Advanced Simulation and Computing Program at Los Alamos National Laboratory from 1998 to 2007.
 He was also a visiting professor at Rice University in 1998 and 1999, and was manager of advanced development for Data General Corporation.
 His efforts on the MV/8000 are chronicled in Tracy Kidder's Pulitzer Prize winning book, "The Soul of a New Machine."
-Wallach, who has 33 patents, is a member of the National Academy of Engineering, an IEEE Fellow, and was a founding member of the Presidential Information Technology Advisory Committee.
+Dr. Wallach, who has 38 patents, is a member of the National Academy of Engineering, an IEEE fellow, and was a founding member of the Presidential Information Technology Advisory Committee.
 He is the 2008 recipient of IEEE's prestigious Seymour Cray Award.

 Dr. Dusan S. Zrnic